xiaoyang-sde/knowledge-base/The Modern JavaScript Tutorial/Part 1 The JavaScript language/Chapter 5 Data types.md

 ### Iterables and array-likes

-- Iterables are objects that implement the Symbol.iterator method, as described above.
+- Iterables are objects that implement the `Symbol.iterator` method, as described above.
-- Array-likes are objects that have indexes and length, so they look like arrays.
+- Array-likes are objects that have indexes and `length`, so they look like arrays.

-strings are both iterable (for..of works on them) and array-like (they have numeric indexes and length).
+Strings are both iterable (for..of works on them) and array-like (they have numeric indexes and length).

 ```js
 let arrayLike = { // has indexes and length => array-like